Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Configuring the DRL Environment for

-\item \textbf{State-action value function:} This represents the worth of being in a particular state $s$ and performing an action $a$, defined as $Q_{\pi}(s^{(t)}, a^{(t)})$.
-While the reward gauges the immediate return from an action $a$ given the state $s$, the value function estimates potential future rewards the agent might obtain by performing action $a$ in state $s$.
+\item \textbf{State-action value function:} This represents the value of being in a particular state $s$ and performing an action $a$, defined as $Q_{\pi}(\qs^{(t)}, \qa^{(t)})$.
+While the reward measures the immediate return from action $a$ in state $s$, the value function estimates the potential future rewards for action $a$ in state $s$.